-One of the biggest bookshops in town with English and French titles, international newspapers and magazines, and a good selection of titles on the history of Hanoi.
+One of the biggest bookshops in town in a cluster of others, with English and French titles, international newspapers and magazines, and a good selection of titles on the history of Hanoi.

 Modern and chic updates of traditional lacquerware and silk.
 The ideal spot to pick up stylish cushion covers, linen and accessories.